MattIPv4/DNS-over-Discord/README.md

 ## multi-dig command

-Want to lookup multiple DNS record types at once, or record types not available in `/dig`?
+Want to lookup multiple DNS record types at once?
 The `/multi-dig` command allows you to specify any supported DNS record type, and multiple types separated by a space.

 When providing DNS record types for the `/multi-dig` command, Discord will not prompt you with options.